 However, you can find a link to download the final plan here.
 You will also see our comments on the consultation exercise and on the final plan.

 Updated 25 June 2020.
 Carpark open with portaloos.
 Cafe serving takeaways.

 No access to play areas.
 Congestion along access road at weekends.

 On 23 March Forestry England took the decision to close all recreation facilities in the woods they manage.
 In the case of Fineshade this included the Top Lodge car parks, cafe and toilet facilities.
 This was a national decision and taken in response to the failure of some people to observe social distancing guidance.
 The Caravan Site was also closed and all caravans asked to leave.
 Since the woods remained open many people continued to drive to Fineshade, parked outside and took their daily exercise by walking in the woods

-As days went by the government advice changed.
-People are now discouraged from all unnecessary travel including driving to take exercise.
-For those living in Fineshade and within walking distance (e.g. KIng's Cliffe and Duddington) access to the woods is still possible.
-The usual social distancing is being rigorously maintained.
+As weeks went by the government advice changed.
+People were at first discouraged from all unnecessary travel including driving to take exercise.
+For those living in Fineshade, KIng's Cliffe and Duddington, access to the woods on foot was still possible.
+The usual social distancing was rigorously maintained.

 Sensitively managing the rides

 Over the years we have written much about the way wide rides have been created in Westhay Wood, the southern section of Fineshade.
 In June 2015 we praised the idea and initial trial, in 2016 we were very critical of the scale and speed of the implementation but in 2017 we reported on the positive benefits for wildlife that were already becoming apparent.
 But wild rides need to be kept wide, and the intention is to cut them on a 3-year rotation, mowing one third of the rides over each winter.